tchoi8/handmadecomputer/Interface/readme.md

-Our lives are stored in bits, our messages turned to network packets, our living spaces are pixels.
+Our lives are stored in bits, messages turned to network packets, living spaces arranged in human-size pixels.

 ![](https://dl.dropboxusercontent.com/u/53638/laptop.jpg)